gbezyuk/logux-sync/README.md

 })
 ```

-Credentials could be a string, number, object or array.
+Credentials can be stored as a string, number, object or an array.

 Authentication callback should return a promise with `true` or `false`.
-All message from this node will wait until authentication will be finished.
+All messages from this node will wait until the authentication is finished.

 ```js
 new ServerSync('server', log, connection, {